-Interestingly the iPhone 5 still is behind the curve in comparison to the majority of high-end smart phones already in the market, which are 4.5 – 4.8 inches in size in comparison to the iPhone 5’s rather measly 4-inch screen.
+Interesting the iPhone 5 still is behind the curve in comparison to the majority of high-end smart phones already in the market, which are 4.5 – 4.8 inches in size in comparison to the iPhone 5’s rather measly 4-inch screen.
 There is no arguing that the original iPhone when launched in 2007 was absolutely revolutionary.

-I purchased my HTC desire HD way back in December 2010 and it had a 4.3-inch screen and 8-megapixel camera and a faster processor than what was in the iPhone at the time.
+I purchased my HTC desire HD way back in December 2010 and it had a 4.3-inch screen and 8-megapixel camera and a faster processor that what was in the iPhone at the time.
 The integration between social media and my contacts in the Galaxy S2, which was launched in May/June 2011, was already miles ahead of the iPhone 4S, which was released 4 months after the Galaxy S2.

 However, the manner in which Apple has managed to release only limited updates with the introduction of the S for the iPhone 3S and 4S models after the release of the iPhone 3 and 4 has instead meant Apple lost the advantage in the highly competitive smart-phone market.

 However, another interesting fact is how much it costs Apple to manufacture the iPhone 4, 4s and 5.
-TMV managed to get access to TechInsights break down of the total cost for Apple to produce each of the aforementioned iPhone models.
+TMV managed to get access to TechInsights break down of the total cost to Apple to produce each of the aforementioned iPhone models.

 What’s more it really illustrates how important the iPhone is to Apple’s bottom line, with the iPhone 4S costing a total of $132 USD to manufacture.
 Yet in Australia Apple was retailing this same base model for $799AUD ($841 USD at today’s exchange rate).
 An awesome mark-up in anyone’s books.

-Now lets check some of the reasons Apple may be able to get away with such a mark-up.
+Now let’s examine some of the reasons Apple may be able to get away with such a mark-up.
 According to Australian journalist Matthew Powell who has covered Apple for decades states that by allocating limited stocked to carriers and stores Apple gets two stories – “pre-orders sell out” and “queues around the block on launch day”.
 Matthew goes further to note that “if it isn’t deliberate, it is awfully fortuitous”.
-In plain English what he is stating is that Apple manages to manufacture this extra hype by limiting stock availability prior to and during the launch of each iPhone.
+In plain English what he is stating is that Apple manages to manufacture this extra hype by limiting stock availability prior and during the launch of each iPhone.

-So for all you iDrones out there you are being played – but hey feel free to line up if it makes you feel better…
+So, for all you iDrones out there you are being played – but hey feel free to line up if it makes you feel better…